Table of Contents

-This diet advocates eating foods in the raw form, without cooking at any temperature >115 degrees Fahrenheit, and without processing, microwaving, irradiation, genetic engineering, or exposing to pesticides or herbicides.
+This diet advocates eating foods in the raw form without cooking at any temperature >115 degrees Fahrenheit and without processing, microwaving, irradiation, genetic engineering, or exposing the food to pesticides or herbicides.
 Common food items will include fresh fruits/vegetables, nuts/seeds, uncooked grains, dried organic legumes, and extra-virgin olive oil.
 Some people will also consume raw animal products (ie, uncooked eggs, raw milk, raw meat).
 It can be expensive to obtain appliances to prepare food for this diet and organic ingredients are generally considerably more costly than non-organic.
 The risk of food poisoning increases significantly on this diet, and many people consume inadequate calories to meet nutritional needs when following this.
-One must be careful to ensure sufficient calcium, vitamin B12, and vitamin D intake.
+You must be careful to ensure sufficient calcium, vitamin B12, and vitamin D intake.

-Overall, this diet is extremely restrictive, difficult to follow, potentially unsafe due to concerns of food poisoning, and may be nutritionally inadequate depending on what is included.
+Overall, this diet is extremely restrictive, difficult to follow, potentially unsafe due to concerns of food poisoning, and may be nutritionally inadequate depending on what you include.
 For these reasons I do not recommend the raw food diet.

-- A 2021 SR evaluating the relationship of vegan diets with CV health outcomes overall found no consistent benefit or harm relative to control diets.(Kaiser, 2021)
+- A 2021 SR evaluating the relationship of vegan diets with cardiovascular health outcomes overall found no consistent benefit or harm relative to control diets.(Kaiser, 2021)

 - A 2021 SR evaluating 48 studies regarding if vegan diets meet nutrition requirements found that(Bakaloudi, 2021):